FAQs

 Benefits:

-• A clay bar treatment can enhance the shine of a car, make the paint feel silky smooth, and prepare the surface for subsequent detailing steps like polishing and waxing.
+A clay bar treatment can enhance the shine of a car, make the paint feel silky smooth, and prepare the surface for subsequent detailing steps like a paint sealant wax, or ceramic coating.

 A paint sealant is a protective coating applied to a vehicle's clear coat to shield the paint from environmental elements and enhance its shine.
 It's a synthetic product that bonds to the paint surface, forming a durable barrier against dirt, water, UV rays, and other contaminants.
 Sealants typically offer longer-lasting protection than waxes, often lasting for several months.